Aaliyah6022/Nvidia_Driver/README.md

 # Nvidia_Driver
-patched driver for RTX 2080 ti
+patched driver for RTX 2080 ti made as a .exe installer